+Finally, for $r \neq 1$ we can leverage the previous result by introducing $h'(\zz) := h(\zz) / r$.
+For $h'$ the previous argument holds, implying that $h'$ is an orthogonal transformation.
+Therefore, the restriction of $h$ to $\Z$ is an orthogonal linear transformation scaled by $r^2$. \end{proof}

 Taking all of this together, we can now prove Theorem~\ref{thm:ident_matching}: \begin{theorem} Let $\Z = \Sp^{N-1}$, the ground-truth marginal be uniform, and the conditional a vMF distribution (cf. Eq.~\ref{eq:vmf_conditional}).
-Let the mixing function $g$ be differentiable and injective.
-If the assumed form of $\qh$, as defined above, matches that of $p$, and if $f$ is differentiable and minimizes the CL loss as defined in Eq.~\eqref{eq:contrastive_loss}, then for fixed $\tau > 0$ and $M\to\infty$, $h = f \circ g$ is linear, i.e., $f$ recovers the latent sources up to orthogonal linear transformations. \end{theorem} \begin{proof} As $f$ minimzes the contrastive loss $\lcontr$ we can apply Theorem~\ref{thm:asym_inf_negatives_CE} to see that $f$ also minimizes the cross-entropy between $p(\tzz | \zz)$ and $\qh(\tzz | \zz)$ for any point $\zz$ on $\Z$.
+Let the restriction of the mixing function $g$ to $\Z$ be injective and $h$ be differentiable in a vicinity of $\Z$.
+If the assumed form of $\qh$, as defined above, matches that of $p$, and if $f$ is differentiable and minimizes the CL loss as defined in Eq.~\eqref{eq:contrastive_loss}, then for fixed $\tau > 0$ and $M\to\infty$, $h = f \circ g$ is linear, i.e., $f$ recovers the latent sources up to an orthogonal linear transformation and a constant scaling factor. \end{theorem} \begin{proof} As $f$ minimzes the contrastive loss $\lcontr$ we can apply Theorem~\ref{thm:asym_inf_negatives_CE} to see that $f$ also minimizes the cross-entropy between $p(\tzz | \zz)$ and $\qh(\tzz | \zz)$ for any point $\zz$ on $\Z$.
 This means, we can apply Proposition~\ref{prop:correct_model_ce_isometry} to show that the concatenation $h = f \circ g$ is an isometry with respect to the dot product.
-Finally, according to Proposition~\ref{prop:mazurulamspheres}, $h$ must then be an orthogonal linear transformation on the hypersphere.
+Finally, according to Proposition~\ref{prop:mazurulamspheres}, $h$ must then be a composition of an orthogonal linear transformation and a constant scaling factor.
 Thus, $f$ recovers the latent sources up to orthogonal linear transformations, concluding the proof. \end{proof}